About our Club

 Our club elects a President (chairman) for a twelve month period beginning on 1st of July each year (the Rotary Year).
-Our president for the Rotary Year 2018 - 2019 is Richard Jones.
+Our president for the Rotary Year 2021 - 2022 is Bill Tillotson.

-The President is strongly supported by all members of the club, including the Secretary, Sue Sands, and the Treasurer, David Strange.
+The President is strongly supported by all members of the club, including the Secretary, David Strange, and the Treasurer, Richard Jones.

 There are also four committees which report in to the President.
 Each member is allocated to one of these committees.
 The four committees are: -

 Community and Vocational Committee

 This committee arranges a range of annual events which are all very popular.
 Each March we organise a Pensioners’ Easter party for 80 local older residents, in April we run (when we can locate a venue!) the national ‘Know Your Blood Pressure’ day in conjunction with the Stroke Association, in June we take 15 special needs children to Legoland Windsor on national Kids Out day and towards the end of the month we run a tombola and book stall at ‘Party in the Park’ (a large community fundraising event in Pitshanger Park Ealing).
 In November we fill shoe boxes with Christmas presents to send overseas, assist at ‘Light up the Lane’ (when the Christmas lights are turned on at a popular community Christmas Fair in Pitshanger Lane), support the Brentham Club with their Firework Night and round off the year with 3-4 days of collecting outside local large stores to raise funds to support our good causes.